robashton/blog/input/pages/Don't be a super hero/content.markdown

 The problem is in the culture.
 Change the culture.
 You're in a position of responsibility, allocate the time as part of the daily grind and make it happen.
 Take responsibility to make sure that everybody who can solve important problems are solving those important problems.
 Don't ask permission, just do it.

 You're not going to get fired because you're too important an asset to the company.
 If you're unable to justify the time spent after the fact you're either really bad at explaining things or you're not picking the right problems to solve.

 If the team needs to learn how to do something better, then take an hour or two out over the week and spend time with the team to help them learn how to do that thing better.
 The company will reap the benefits of this over time and so will you because you'll be able to spend time with that partner, or dog or World of Warcraft.

+The chances are that in your wonderful hieararchy of Enterprise Goodness (tm) that nobody in the business will notice - you'll still be delivering (perhaps slower to begin with), but you think they actually measure that stuff with any effectiveness?
+They're too busy selling selling selling because that's more important anyway.
+You're a black box, and what you do inside that black box is not their concern.

 # Don't